-As required by Exchange Act Rule 13a-15(b), we have carried out an evaluation, under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, of the effectiveness of the design and operation of our disclosure controls and procedures as of December 31, 2013.
-Based upon this evaluation, our principal executive officer and principal financial officer concluded that our disclosure controls and procedures were effective as of December 31, 2013 to provide such reasonable assurance.
+As required by Exchange Act Rule 13a-15(b), we have carried out an evaluation, under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, of the effectiveness of the design and operation of our disclosure controls and procedures as of December 31, 2014.
+Based upon this evaluation, our principal executive officer and principal financial officer concluded that our disclosure controls and procedures were effective as of December 31, 2014 to provide such reasonable assurance.

 As previously disclosed, the Company is in the process of a multi-year implementation of a global enterprise resource planning ("ERP") system.
 In the second quarter of 2013, the Company began deploying its first ERP module within certain U.S. operations.
-In 2014, the Company expects the ERP will be deployed in the remaining U.S. operations.
+In May 2014, the Company implemented the ERP system across a number of U.S. sites and expects to continue to implement the ERP system at the remaining U.S. sites.
 In addition, in response to business integration activities, the Company has and will continue to further align and streamline the design and operation of the financial control environment to be responsive to the changing business model.